Gunless: Plot

 In the meantime, a roaming band of American bounty hunters crosses into Canada and heads for the town to claim the price on Sean's head.
-In time, Sean has finally fixed Jane's pistol and the duel takes place.
-However, Sean adjusts his aim in order to miss Jack, providing an indication that he is done running and may want to die.
+In time, Sean has finally fixed Jane's pistol and the duel takes place, but Sean adjusts his aim to miss Jack, providing an indication that he is done running and may want to die.
 Sean tells Jack to pull the trigger, but the gun jams.
-Sean takes the gun back from Jack to inspect it, but accidentally sets it off instead, with the ricocheting bullet hitting Jack in the left buttock.
+Sean takes the gun back from Jack to inspect it, but accidentally sets it off, instead, with the ricocheting bullet hitting Jack in the left buttock.
 After Dr. Angus Schiffron (Jay Brazeau) removes the fragmented bullet from Jack's buttock, Sean and Jack declare themselves even, with the former preparing to leave town.

 As Sean is riding out of town, the bounty hunters arrive.
-They threaten the townsfolk in an effort to get them to turn over Sean.
+They threaten the townsfolk to get them to turn over Sean.
 The townsfolk instead train their rifles and shotguns on the bounty hunters with the intent of defending themselves.
-Sean returns, and not wanting any more bloodshed, tells bounty hunter leader Ben Cutler (Callum Keith Rennie) that he will go with them if Ben agrees to leave everyone else alone.
+Sean returns, and not wanting any more bloodshed, tells bounty hunter leader Ben Cutter (Callum Keith Rennie) that he will go with them if Ben agrees to leave everyone else alone.

-Cutler accepts, but town resident Larry (Michael Eklund) sets off a pile of dynamite that he had placed under a large tree stump by his farmhouse in order to get the stump out of the ground.
+Cutter accepts, but town resident Larry (Michael Eklund) sets off a pile of dynamite that he had placed under a large tree stump by his farmhouse to get the stump out of the ground.
 This sparks a gunfight between the bounty hunters on one side against Sean and the townsfolk on the other.
 The battle ultimately ends in the town's favour after the Kid takes out Ben's crew without killing any of them.
 The bounty hunters end up being escorted out of Canada by the local detachment of the North-West Mounted Police, and Sean decides to remain in town.
-Ostensibly this is because of debts he has to pay off, but also because he wants to be with Jane.
+Ostensibly, this is because of debts he has to pay off, but also because he wants to be with Jane.